garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

         | The entity fetched from persistence layer is managed (cached) using ``EntityManager``.
     * - 15.
       - Page<T> findAll(Pageable pageable)
-      - | Method to fetch the entity matching the specified page (sort order, number of pages, number of records to be displayed on page) from persistence layer (DB).
+      - | Method to fetch the entity matching the specified page (sort order, page number, number of records to be displayed on page) from persistence layer (DB).
         | The entity fetched from persistence layer is managed (cached) by ``EntityManager``.
     * - 16.
       - boolean exists(ID id)
       - | Method to check whether the entity of specified ID exists.
     * - 17.
       - long count()
-      - | Method to fetch the count of entities to be persisted.
+      - | Returns the number of entities available.

  .. warning:: **Behavior when using optimistic locking (@javax.persistence.Version) of JPA**